icprog/sc_pwm/module_pwm_symmetrical/README.rst

 Description
 -----------
 This module implements symmetrical PWM signal generation.
-This module iś mainly used for motor control purpouses.
+This module is mainly used for motor control purposes.